Learn More about

-Can I combine Liposuction with other Procedures?
+Can I combine Liposuction with other procedures?

 Liposuction can be combined with other body contouring procedures such as breast augmentation, fat grafting and tummy tucks.
 Mommy Makeovers is another common procedure combined with lipo.

-Our Bodies all react and recover differently.
+Our bodies all react and recover differently.
 The average recovery time for liposuction will get our patients back to work in 1 week.

-When can I get back to Exercise?
+When can I go back to exercise?